intothevoid/kramerbot/README.md

 ## Deployment

-You must have the required environment variables for Kramerbot to function correctly.
-See section 'Required environment variables' for more details.
-Kramerbot can be deployed using the foll. command, after required environment variables have been set -
+Configuration is primarily managed via `config.yaml`.
+However, sensitive information like tokens should be set via environment variables.
+Kramerbot can be deployed using the following command after setting the required environment variables:

 ```
 go build .